Algorithmic Operations: Lessons from Bandit Algorithms

 Poor representations from new categories

-In our experience, Lyft felt this with different ride modes.
+In our experience, Lyft experienced this with different ride modes.
 What’s the singular price of a shared ride involving two passengers?
 What about three?
 In the shared category, many routines involving estimating elasticities, determining profitability and attributing financial line-items were not appropriate to apply, but applied nonetheless.
 When the shared rides were properly represented, there was additional complexity in the new pipelines to management.

 The incomparability across products necessitates either two partially or entirely separated DELL routines.
 Considering humans are in the loop, this splits attention and slows cycles.